United Nations secretary-general selection: 2006 and 2011

 In 2006, Ban Ki-moon of South Korea led the polling from the first round.
 In the final straw poll, Ban received a vote of 14-0-1.
 Shashi Tharoor of India came in second with a vote of 10-3-2, with 1 veto by the United States.

 Ban Ki-moon ran unopposed in 2011 and was re-selected unanimously by the Security Council.

 2016 and 2021

 In 2016, Eastern Europe was favoured for secretary-general, as it was the only regional grouping that had not yet held the office.
 There was also a campaign to select the first female secretary-general.
 Of the 13 candidates, 9 were from Eastern Europe, and 7 were women.

 Instead of collaborating to select an Eastern European woman, the two campaigns both failed.
-António Guterres, a man from Portugal, led the polling from the first round and never lost the lead.
+Former Prime Minister of Portugal António Guterres led the polling from the first round and never lost the lead.
 Guterres won the final round with a vote of 13-0-2 and was the only candidate not to be vetoed.
 Therefore, António Guterres became the next secretary-general, the first Western European to hold the post since 1981.

 António Guterres ran unopposed in 2021 and was re-selected unanimously by the Security Council.